 While all shareholders need to be licensed to provide the association’s given professional service, they are not required to perform those services on behalf of the business.
 Other employees of the business can provide the services so long as they are also appropriately licensed in the field.
 Additionally, the professional association can employ non-licensed individuals to perform services apart from the specified professional service.

 When choosing a name for your professional association, keep in mind that it must contain a signifier such as “professional association”, “PA”, or “chartered”.
 Your name cannot use any other misleading signifiers, such as “incorporated”, “inc.”, or “company”.
-However, if your business has registered with the state of Florida under a fictitious name (a name different than the shareholder’s legal name or registered corporate name) then you have the option of omitting the signifier from your name.
+However, if your business has registered with the state of Florida under a fictitious name (a name different than the registered corporate name) then you have the option of omitting the signifier from your name.
 There are additional exemptions for fictitious names that extend to attorneys and other licensed professionals by the Department of Health and the Department of Business and Professional Regulation.
 If you require additional information on this, consult the Florida Division of Corporation’s website.

 In order to form your professional association or professional corporation, you are required to file articles of incorporation.
 These articles will be filed with the Florida Division of Corporations and can be completed online or by mail.
 Your articles of incorporation will include the following information: